wavefrontHQ/docs/pages/doc/tracing_basics.md

 ## Instrument Your Application

+OpenTracing is deprecated. ([OpenTracing](https://opentracing.io/) and [OpenCensus](https://opencensus.io/) have merged to form [OpenTelemetry](https://opentelemetry.io/).)
+To send trace data to Tanzu Observability, use OpenTelemetry.

 If your application uses an OpenTelemetry SDK, you can configure the application to send trace data to Tanzu Observability using any of the following options:

 * [**Directly send OpenTelemetry data to the Wavefront proxy**](opentelemetry_tracing.html#directly-send-data-using-the-wavefront-proxy---recommended) - [Recommended]
   <img src="images/opentelemetry_proxy_tracing.png" alt="A data flow diagram that shows how the data flows from your application to the proxy, and then to Tanzu Observability" style="width:680px;"/>
 * Or [**use the OpenTelemetry Collector and the Wavefront proxy**](opentelemetry_tracing.html#send-data-using-the-opentelemetry-collector-and-the-wavefront-proxy)
   ![A data flow diagram that shows how the data flows from your application to the collector, to the proxy, and then to Tanzu Observability](images/opentelemetry_collector_tracing.png)

-{% include important.html content="OpenTracing is deprecated. ([OpenTracing](https://opentracing.io/) and [OpenCensus](https://opencensus.io/) have merged to form [OpenTelemetry](https://opentelemetry.io/).)
-To send trace data to Tanzu observability, you need to use OpenTelemetry."%}

 ## Visualize Distributed Tracing Data